An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Be sure to call your provider for any of the following symptoms:

-- Sudden, very severe headache, worse than any headache ever experienced (possible indication of hemorrhage or a ruptured aneurysm)
+- Sudden, severe headache, worse than any headache ever experienced (possible indication of hemorrhage or a ruptured aneurysm).

-- Headaches that increase with coughing or straining (possibility of brain swelling)
+- Headaches that increase with coughing or straining, or are worse when laying down (possibility of brain swelling).

 Management of Migraine

 Migraine treatment involves both:

 - Treating acute attacks when they occur

 - Preventing the frequency and severity of attacks